On the continuity in time of solutions to a generalized Navier--Stokes--Fourier system: Introduction

 \subsection{Notation}

 In what follows, we adopt the standard notation for the Lebesgue, Sobolev, and Bochner spaces, equipping them with their usual norms.
 The symbol $C^\infty_0$ is reserved for smooth, compactly supported functions.
-The function spaces associated with the incompressible setting are denoted by
+The function space associated with the incompressible setting is denoted by

 and $\Leb$ denotes its closure in the $L^2$ topology.
 For a general Banach space, the duality pairing is denoted by $\dual{\cdot}{\cdot}_X$, while in the case $X=\V$ the subscript is omitted for simplicity.
 For notational convenience, we also use the abbreviation $V:=\V$.